bpolania/NearKotlin/README.md

 ## Security Considerations

-**This is a sample app for demonstration purposes**
+**This is a sample app for demonstration purposes use ONLY in testnet**

-For production use, implement:
-- Encrypted storage for private keys
-- Biometric authentication
-- Secure key backup mechanisms
-- Hardware security module integration
-- Proper error handling and validation
-- Network security best practices

 ## API Usage Examples